snowbedding/wordpress-easy-sitemap/readme.txt

 = 2.0.0 =
 This major update includes a complete architecture rewrite with modern PSR-4 autoloading, intelligent caching, and comprehensive filtering options.
 We recommend exploring the new visual shortcode generator for enhanced functionality.

-== Credits ==

-* Original plugin by pandasilk
-* Enhanced and maintained by the WordPress community
-* Icons and assets from WordPress core

 == Support ==